-In a nutshell I chose to cook it the Vanilla Bean Eggnog, season with spices, and steep with bourbon for a bit but not for weeks, just days.
+In a nutshell I chose to cook it, season with spices, and steep with bourbon for a bit but not for weeks, just days.
 The cooking was the part that I struggled with the most because I’ve never had a problem with raw eggs in a couple of my favorite things, most notably this Grilled Caesar Salad and both versions I make of French Silk Pie.

 I do take the step of washing the outside of fresh (and I mean really fresh) eggs with an antibacterial soap as a safety precaution but this time around decided to go full bore safe mode.
 Why?

 Mostly because of the passel of young kids hanging around with me these days; I wanted a Vanilla Bean Eggnog I could offer them too and not worry one bit about whether it would harm them.
 I also have a neighbor who is a nursing mom and wanted the same precaution for her.

 I actually doubled the recipe I’ve included and did one half virgin and one half the real deal so everyone can enjoy it!

 Adding liquor to the combination of milk and eggs is a deterrent to spoiling and I get that; alcohol can actually have a purpose.
 Still for it to do the best job it needs to age for several weeks.

 I really wanted something that you, the people who read this blog, could actually make and serve this weekend if you wanted to!
 Probably one of the biggest choices I made was born more out of necessity than intention and that was to use milk and half and half.